ehetherington/libtinylogger/README.md

 The memory dump is appended to the normal user message, so the whole thing is enclosed in a single message in XML or JSON formats.

-With a channel set up with the JSON format,
+With a channel set up with the JSON format, logging a 24 byte slice (for brevity) of that memory region,
 ```
 log_memory(LL_INFO, buf + 0x20, 24, "hello, %s", "world");
 ```